larseggert/draft-ietf-modpod-group-processes/draft-ecahc-moderation.md

 moderators are available for consultation and assistance should issues arise, and they MAY proactively confer with the group management over potential patterns of behavior.
-Group participants MAY and chairs SHOULD alert the moderators to problematic behavior.
-When moderators observe or are alerted to problematic behavior on such channels, they SHOULD consult with the group's management to jointly determine an appropriate moderation response.
+Group participants MAY and chairs MUST alert the moderators to problematic behavior that rises to the level that some action is needed.
+Similarly, when moderators observe or are alerted to problematic behavior on such channels, they MUST consult with the group's management to jointly determine an appropriate response.

-The moderation team MAY take actions against someone in a working group setting, but they MUST inform management of relevant groups, including WG chairs and area directors, when they do so.
-Working group chairs MAY overrule those actions in their respective groups, if they believe doing so would be in their groups' interests, at which time they MUST inform both the moderators and area directors.
+Only when necessary, the moderation team MAY take actions against someone in a working group setting, but they MUST inform management of relevant groups, including WG chairs and area directors, when they do so.

+If working group management and moderators have a disagreement about how to proceed in any given circumstance, the matter should be taken up with the responsible area director(s) for resolution, and, when more than one area is involved, with the IESG.

-Neither set of decisions should be taken lightly: the moderation team should respect the views of the group management in such cases, and the group management should respect the moderation team's task of upholding an overall IETF-wide uniformity for moderation.
+It is anticipated that such disagreements will be exceedingly rare. the moderation team should respect the views of the group management in such cases, and the group management should respect the moderation team's task of upholding an overall IETF-wide uniformity for moderation.

-The moderator team MAY initiate moderation actions by itself;
-individual participants SHOULD also alert the team to disruptive behavior they observe.
-Participants should be able to contact the moderator team in ways that are, ideally, integrated into the various participation channels the IETF offers.
-The moderator team SHALL keep the identities of participants requesting moderation confidential.

 ## Transparency